Medical specialty training

 - Broad Based Training (BBT) Expand / Collapse

-This is a training route that was available between 2012 - 2015 in several LETBs in England.
+This is a training route that was available between 2012 - 2015 in Health Education England (HEE).
 However HEE executive has taken the decision to cease recruitment to Broad Based Training with immediate effect.

 This means you will not be able to apply to Broad Based Training for posts starting August 2016.
 For more information, please visit the Health Education North West website.